Self-Driving Cars in Las Vegas, Nevada

 Accidents: Who is liable?

-There are always disputes concerning liability/responsibility.
+There are always disputes concerning liability and responsibility.

 Self-driving cars and data

 The big challenge will be determining if a self-operating system was at fault in an accident.
 Insurance companies must look at the data to answer this question.
 And this itself brings many other issues.
 For example, who owns the data, and will this data be made available?
-How software intellectual property laws and cybersecurity laws will be involved and affected?
-Keep in mind that each car manufacturer will be using proprietary software.

 Back to top